-Follow hidden trails across a stunning salt pan, to see black rhinos and the recently reintroduced white rhinos standing just a few feet away!
+Follow hidden trails across a stunning salt pan on your guided Namibia tours, to see black rhinos and the recently reintroduced white rhinos standing just a few feet away!

 Watching the diverse wildlife on horseback is considered to be one of the ultimate luxuries in Botswana, taking you to secret regions where no vehicle has dared to go before!